External locking is the use of file system locking to manage

 variable.
 When this variable is enabled, external locking is

 disabled, and vice versa.
-From MySQL 4.0 on, external locking is
+External locking is disabled by

 If you do use external locking option to enable updates to